 Most people with Smith-Magenis syndrome have a broad, square-shaped face with deep-set eyes, full cheeks, and a prominent lower jaw.
 The middle of the face and the bridge of the nose often appear flattened.
 The mouth tends to turn downward with a full, outward-curving upper lip.
 These facial differences can be subtle in early childhood, but they usually become more distinctive in later childhood and adulthood.
 Dental abnormalities are also common in affected individuals.

 Disrupted sleep patterns are characteristic of Smith-Magenis syndrome, typically beginning early in life.
-Affected people may be very sleepy during the day, but have trouble falling asleep and awaken several times each night.
+Affected people may be very sleepy during the day, but they have trouble falling asleep at night and awaken several times during the night and early morning.

 Other signs and symptoms of Smith-Magenis syndrome include short stature, abnormal curvature of the spine (scoliosis), reduced sensitivity to pain and temperature, and a hoarse voice.
 Some people with this disorder have ear abnormalities that lead to hearing loss.
 Affected individuals may have eye abnormalities that cause nearsightedness (myopia) and other vision problems.
 Although less common, heart and kidney defects also have been reported in people with Smith-Magenis syndrome.

 Smith-Magenis syndrome affects at least 1 in 25,000 individuals worldwide.
 However, researchers believe that many people with this condition are not diagnosed, so the true prevalence may be closer to 1 in 15,000 individuals.